idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - 20180901 Added Infix PDF Editor and TransPDF
 - 20181112 Added Flantie in Project management & Invoicing, FSearch and AngrySearch in Desktop search, TimeCamp in Time/Project tracking, PyGlossary in Dictionary lookup.
 - 20181213 Fixed dead link for LibreOffice Writer/MS Word track changes compatibility.
 Added Able2Extract Professional for PDF conversion and OCR.
 - 20191020 Minor update.
 CafeTran Espresso demo mode does not support unlimited TMX editing anymore.
-Google Translation toolkit will be soon decommissioned, so it has been removed.
+Added Olifant to "Translation Memory (TMX) Editing/Maintainance" tools.
+Google Translation toolkit will be soon decommissioned, so it has been removed from the list of online CAT tools.

 ## Feedback